agiledev-students-spring2025/4-final-memory-map/CONTRIBUTING.md

 ## Rules of contributing
 * Anyone contributing should take into consideration this is a group project for class, so they should maintain professional correspondence
-* They should follow the our convention of using camel case variables and Tailwind for our css language
+* They should follow the our convention of using camelCase variables and Tailwind for our css language
 * If they have a new idea, they should reach out to the team for general approval and concensus

 ## Instructions for setting up the local development environment in order to work on this project